Jangpura

-Jangpura is a neighbourhood in South East Delhi district of Delhi.
-Beginning from the east and moving clockwise, it is bordered by the Mathura Road, Ring Railway line, Silver Oak Park beyond the Defence Colony Flyover, and the Barapulla Nullah.
-It encompasses the residential areas of Jangpura A and B on either side of the Mathura Road, Jangpura (Bhogal) extending west from the Mathura Road until Jangpura Extension, which in turn extends along the northern side of the Ring Railway line to the east side of the Defence Colony Flyover on Josip Broz Tito Marg.
-The small colony of Pant Nagar along the Barapulla Nullah is contiguous with Jangpura Extension.
+Jangpura is a neighbourhood in the South East district of Delhi.
+Flanking Mathura Road, it comprises the residential localities of Jangpura A, Jangpura B, Jangpura (Bhogal), Jangpura Extension, and Pant Nagar.

-Jangpura is a Delhi Legislative Assembly constituency within the South Delhi Lok Sabha seat, following the delimitation of the parliamentary constituencies.
+Jangpura is a Delhi Legislative Assembly constituency in the South Delhi Lok Sabha constituency, created following the delimitation of parliamentary constituencies.

 History

-In the early 1900s, British officer Captain Young was tasked with preparing the area for settlement.Residents (predominantly villagers) from present-day Raisina Hills and two nearby villages near today’s Lodhi Gardens were relocated here, and the area was named Youngpura in his honor.
+In the early 1900s, a British officer named Captain Young, who served as Delhi's Deputy Commissioner, was tasked with preparing the area for settlement.
+Residents (predominantly villagers) from the present-day Raisina Hills and two proximate villages near what eventually became Lodhi Gardens were relocated here, and the area was christened Youngpura in his honour.
+The development of New Delhi under the imperial British administration established the colony of 'Youngpura', which was colloquially bastardised and corrupted to its Hindustani equivalent Jangpura.

-A grand edifices of state to come up along Rajpath, established the colony of 'Youngpura', which was colloquialised as Jangpura.
-Later in 1950–51, it grew with many Sikh and Hindu migrants from present-day Pakistani Punjab who arrived in Delhi at the time of Partition of India settling here.
-That accounts for Jangpura Extension's high Punjabi and Sikh population to date.
-This includes people from the villages in Rawalpindi district, including Thoa Khalsa, which witnessed a mass suicide by women during the Rawalpindi riots in March 1947, apart from Thamali and Mator Nara villages.
-Community head Charan Singh Randhawa was prominent figure in 1950s who started the Sikh community commemorates the event as Shahidi Diwas (Martyrs' Day) on 13 March.
-Jangpura Extension has a number of beautiful parks.
+In 1950–51, it grew owing to the influx of many Sikh and Hindu migrants from the Punjab province of Pakistan, who arrived in Delhi at the time of Partition of India, settling in the neighbourhood.
+That accounts for Jangpura Extension's predominant Punjabi and Sikh population to date.
+This includes inhabitants from villages located in Rawalpindi district, including Thoa Khalsa, which witnessed a mass suicide by women during the Rawalpindi riots in March 1947, in addition to places such as Thamali and Mator Nara.
+In the 1970s, as the population of artists residing in Jangpura Extension burgeoned, it assumed prominence as an artists’ colony.

-Its image along with neighbouring Lajpat Nagar across the railway line as a haven for migrants continues, with several Afghan and Iranian refugees, among others, finding shelter in the cheap housing offered in Bhogal and Lajpat Nagar (which is nicknamed 'Afghan Nagar').
-Bhogal and Jangpura Extension's many old Punjabi eateries as Lahorian Di Hatti and Sachdeva Dhaba today share space with Afghan bakeries, and new Punjabi arrivals.
-In the 1970s, as artists living in Jangpura Extension grew, it became a well-known artists’ colony.
+Its image, along with that of neighbouring Lajpat Nagar across the railway line, sustains as a haven for migrants, with several Afghan and Iranian refugees, inter alia, finding housing in the cheap accommodations offered in Bhogal and Lajpat Nagar; the latter is nicknamed Afghan Nagar.
+Many of Bhogal and Jangpura Extension's old Punjabi eateries, such as Lahorian Di Hatti and Sachdeva Dhaba, today share space with Afghan bakeries.

-Jangpura-Bhogal is home to a number of places of worship which represent every major religion including Bhagwan Shiv Mandir, Gurudwara Singh Sabha, Sanatan Dharm Mandir, Sanatan Da Dera Gurudwara and Bhogal Boddh Vihar.